kriszyp/alkali/README.md

 ### `spawn()`

 Alkali also exports a `spawn` function, which waits for promises like `react`, but rather than returning a variable that will execute the provided transform generator/function on-demand, will immediately execute the generator, returning a promise (if there are promises yielded in the generator).
 This is effectively the same as task.js's `spawn` function.
+The 'spawn' can accept an iterator returned from a generator as well.

 ## Operator Functions